SoulNikhar/aiassignment_q_ans/README.md

    - Links: "has bitten"
    - Representation:
      - Dog --(has bitten)--> Mail Carrier

-In the second example, representing "Every dog has bitten a mail carrier" in a semantic network simplifies the complex relationship by focusing on the essential connection that every dog has bitten a mail carrier.
-Each dog is linked to the concept of "has bitten," which is connected to the Mail Carrier node.
-This representation captures the essence of the statement in a visual and interconnected manner.

 Q 23.
 What are the main differences  between scripts and frame structures?
 Explain  with an example.